humanmade/h2/README.md

 2. Import the component into React Storybook (`stores/index.js`)
 3. Create a Story for the component
 4. Run `npm run storybook` (due to a bug, you need to restart storybook whenever you add a new scss file.)

-## Flow

-We use [flow](https://flow.org) as an experiment on this project, so add type definitions etc where possible.